Younoulegeek/MurMur/readme.md

 - 🔍 Real-time detection of system events
 - 🔄 Auto-fix for common issues (Wi-Fi, frozen Explorer, temp files)
+- 🚀 Wi-Fi reconnect uses `netsh` to auto-select your saved profile
 - 🧠 Pattern-based logic engine
 - ⚙️ Modular design — plug in your own monitors and fixes
 - 🤫 Runs silently in the background